…and how she rolls

 I try to follow all the regional/national/postal rules and laws I know about.

 What if the prize is a book/DVD that I already have?
-If the random number generator picks your name, and you already have the book/DVD, I will come up with another goodies for you.
-If the goodie is yarn or fibre or something like that, however, it is what it is.
+If the random number generator picks your name, and you already have the book/DVD, I will come up with another goodie for you.
+If the goodie is yarn or fibre or something like that, well, we will figure something out.
+(Besides.
+Who wouldn’t want TWO skeins of cashmere yarn?)

 What’s the catch?
 You have to leave a comment on the post (thus participating in our little blog community, sneaky of me, right?).
 And you have to have even just a nanosecond of fun doing it.
 That’s it.
 Oooooh, scary.